 HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting sensitive patient data in the United States.
 Any company that deals with protected health information (PHI) in the US must ensure that all required physical, network, and process security measures are in place and followed.

 As with everything in business, ROI matters - workplace health and wellness programs are no different.
-However, with wellness programs, it can be difficult to determine exactly what to measure and how to report the results so it's important to determine the Why for Wellness.
-Some wellness experts even have a fear of reporting wellness program ROI (what if you don’t get the results you expect?).
+And there’s a formula for achieving it.
+However, with wellness programs, it can be difficult to determine exactly what to measure and how to report the results.
+Some wellness experts even have a fear of reporting wellness program ROI (What if you don’t get the results you expect?)

-As a health and wellness professional, you are often selling wellness to c-suite; however, what about wellness technology?
-Are you measuring the ROI and investment in technology?
+Many health and wellness professionals find themselves selling wellness to c-suite; however, what about wellness technology?
+What’s the best way to measure the ROI and investment in technology?
 Is that something people even give much thought to?
 If they don’t, they should.

-As with all things wellness-related, measuring can be tricky; however, this is what we suggest companies do to quantify the value of an employee wellness portal investment in terms of dollars or other measurable results.
+Like things wellness-related, measuring can be tricky; however, this is what we suggest companies do to quantify the value of an employee wellness portal investment.

 Time Savings